VoltCruelerz/OwlMarble-Magic/classes/barbarian/Barbarian.md

 When you would gain this feature, if you already have the Extra Attack feature from another class, you can replace this with a Feat.

+## Mighty Arm [New]

+Starting at 9th level, while you are raging, you only need to hold a two-handed melee weapon in one hand to attack with it.

 ## Rage Dice [New]

 _Optional Feature_